Buyer Protection Policy

 - Refund - We may choose to return the vehicle to the seller and refund the buyer any monies he has paid to Regal Auctions.
 This includes the Buyer’s Fee and GST.
 It does not include a refund of any purchases the buyer has made against the vehicle eg. buyer’s inspection cost, gas, towing, etc. The seller will then be responsible for paying both the buyer’s and seller’s fees to Regal Auctions.

 - Review - We may decide that the complaint presented is not covered by the Buyer Protection Policy and will review the facts of the matter with the buyer.

 The following items are covered by the Buyer Protection Policy:

-- Major engine problems such as a cracked cylinder block, bent valves, damaged engine bearings, damaged head gasket or low cylinder compression.
+- Major engine problems such as a cracked cylinder block, bent valves, damaged engine bearings or low cylinder compression.

 - Major transmission problems such as missing gears or poor shifting due to mechanical fault.

 - Differential is inoperable.

 - Major frame damage – to apply for frame damage coverage you must present a report illustrating the damage from a certified frame shop.